Azure-Samples/azure-open-ai-rag-oyd-text-images/README.md

 # RAG on PDF with text and embedded Images, with citations referencing image answering user query

-This repository focuses on highlighting the key areas how to approach building a solution for a use case of GenAI application that lets end-users ask questions about company's owned documentation that have images and diagrams.
-The end-user will receive the response to their question in text and images and diagrams whenever such exist on the subject being chatted about.

 ## Content
 - [Overview](#overview)
 - [Reference architecture](#reference-architecture)